-Quit second-guessing yourselves, moms.
-God is offering grace.
-He’s not asking you to agonize endlessly over a past you can’t change.
+God is offering grace to your mother-work.
+His blood covers a past you can’t change.
 If there were errors, simply repent and give them to God.
 Give US to God.
 He won’t make mistakes.
 And you have given him a warehouse of material to work with.

-To mothers who might have legitimate reason to regret: it’s not too late.
+To mothers who might have reason to regret: it’s not too late.
 Pray for your child.
-Nobody on earth has more power in prayer for your child than you.
+Nobody on earth has more power in that prayer than you.
 God will come for us.
-And he will forgive us.

 Happy Mother’s Day.